 If you've been an athlete or the parent of an athlete, you might be familiar with what an athletic trainer is and what services they provide.
 Athletic trainers are a unique group of healthcare professionals who are recognized by the American Medical Association (AMA) and specialize in the prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of acute and chronic athletic injuries and medical conditions.

-“Athletic trainers play an important role in proper recognition of an injury and management of care and are essential in helping to keep athletes safe through prompt evaluation and clear communication with coaching staff," said Julie Wilson, MD, Co-Director of Children’s Hospital Colorado’s Concussion Program in the Sports Medicine Center.
+"Athletic trainers play an important role in proper recognition of an injury and management of care.
+They're essential to keeping athletes safe through prompt evaluation and clear communication with coaching staff," said Julie Wilson, MD, co-director of Children’s Hospital Colorado's Concussion Program in the Sports Medicine Center.

 Athletic trainers are an important part of any sports medicine care team.
 They are often the first responders to injuries that happen in practice or competition.
 Athletic trainers are equipped to care for athletes with serious sports injuries and conditions, which can include heat illness, cardiac events and brain and spinal cord injuries that can be life-threatening if not properly managed.